 If they stayed and seemed to like your content, then that temporarily boosted page might just settle in that new spot Google basically rewarded to it.

-However, if people leave your site in a hurry, then you can expect that page to return to the bottomless pit of Google’s SERPs, and also, it’ll have trouble to rank from then forward.
+However, if people leave your site in a hurry, you can expect that page to return to the bottomless pit of Google’s SERPs, and also, it’ll have trouble ranking from then forward.